RoyalIcing/Syrup/README.md

 # Grain

-Grain makes data flow easier, using an enum with explicit cases for each stage in the data flow.
+Grain makes data flow simple in Swift.
+Each step in the flow is represented by its own case in an enum.

-Associated values are used to keep state for each stage.
+Associated values are used to keep state for each step.
+This makes it easy to implement each step — just write what it takes to get to the next step, and so on.

+Having explicit enum cases for each step also makes it easy to test from any point in the data flow.

 ## Installation